 GeneCards Summary for CREB3 Gene

 CREB3 (CAMP Responsive Element Binding Protein 3) is a Protein Coding gene.
-Diseases associated with CREB3 include herpes simplex and scarlet fever.
-Among its related pathways are cGMP-PKG signaling pathway and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Diseases associated with CREB3 include Herpes Simplex and Hiv-1.
+Among its related pathways are Insulin secretion and Akt Signaling.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is CREB3L3.

 UniProtKB/Swiss-Prot for CREB3 Gene